 The dependency-check library is embedded in the Dependency Vulnerabilities plugin.
-However, the plugin relies on data from the National Vulnerabilities Database (NVD) website to find vulnerabilities and requires access to the internet to download and update data.
+But the plugin relies on data from the National Vulnerabilities Database (NVD) website to find vulnerabilities, and requires access to the internet to download and update data.

 On the first run, the plugin creates:

 The data directory:

 The cve.2.9.h2.db file that is updated from the Common Vulnerabilities and Exposures (CVE) data.
 Each run automatically updates the CVE data if the autoupdate property in the properties file is set to true.